Skip to main content

 MilestoneExpected DateWhat It Means for Assessors

-Transitional period endsLate 2027All new homes must comply with FHS; HEM becomes the primary route
+Transitional period ends24 March 2028All new homes must comply with FHS

-These dates are subject to change — see our Timeline & Status page for the latest position.
+These dates are now confirmed.
+See our Timeline & Status page for the latest position.

 Frequently Asked Questions